TrueNobility303/TrueNobility303.github.io/_pages/publications.md

 <!-- <sup>1</sup> indicates co-first-authors. -->

-The conference and journal publications that have overlapped are grouped in one item.
+The conference and journal publications that have overlapped are grouped into one item.
 <ol class="custom-ol">
 <font size="3">
 <!-- <li><p>